“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 - When you think about converting a house into a home, what have you heard from your family members that they’ve needed and wanted from you?

-- What healthy values would you like to incorporate into your home that were present in your family of origin?
+- What healthy values would you like to incorporate into your home that was present in your family of origin?

 - What healthy values would you like to develop for the well-being of your current family?

-- What constructive behaviors has your Pastor, Priest, Rabbi, Therapist, Sponsor, Spiritual Advisor, good friend, great insight or internal hunger taught you that these are the virtues to focus on and live by?
+- What constructive behaviors have your Pastor, Priest, Rabbi, Therapist, Sponsor, Spiritual Advisor, good friend, great insight or internal hunger taught you that these are the virtues to focus on and live by?

 By the end of this post, it’s my hope that you’ll have a thorough knowledge of what it’ll take to convert your thoughts, ideas and processes into specific and measurable outcomes that evidence you’re building and becoming the changed person you’ve envisioned, from your “design process” with your blueprints to the completion of your building process where you’ll be placing keys in the door after you’ve received your certificate of occupancy!